 She set up and ran the English Literature Research Seminar for six years and established the Masters by Research in English Literature.
 A member of the School of Humanities Equality and Diversity Committee she has recently been involved in the working group that compiled the CCCU application for the Athena Swan Institutional Bronze Award.
-She is currently Programme Director for Level 4 English Literature.
+She is currently Year Lead for Level 4 English Literature.

 Research and knowledge exchange

 Her research endeavours to be interdisciplinary and early publications situated the print and manuscript writings of the gentry author within a broader ethos of gentility frequently drawing on aspects of material culture and the visual arts.
 Her recent and forthcoming publications focus more broadly on book culture in the provinces.